Today’s question comes from Rob:

 WHY GREAT STYLE ALWAYS STARTS WITH FEWER CLOTHES, NOT MORE

-When I work with my 1-on-1 clients, the first thing I always do is purge their closets in order to rebuild it.
+When I work with my 1-on-1 clients, the first thing I always do is purge their closets.

 It’s like a nutritionist going through your fridge and cupboards and tossing out all the junk food.

 We want to make room for the RIGHT stuff.
 And just like proper nutrition, there are certain guidelines a great minimalist wardrobe needs to adhere to:

 - Versatility Pieces will need to do double or triple duty.
 We can’t have special use items (like a tuxedo) in a minimalist wardrobe.

 - Solid, neutral colors As I mentioned in a previous post, the foundation of an amazing wardrobe are solid neutral colors like black, navy, white, and khaki.
 No graphics, no logos, no unique patterns.
 It’s easier to get away with wearing similar outfits if people think you have 5 solid white t-shirts.
 Even if you decide to buy 5 of the same graphic t-shirt, people are going to start wondering if you shower.

 - Appropriateness Minimalist wardrobes still need to be appropriate for your lifestyle.
 You can’t decide to be a minimalist and only wear a white t-shirt and shorts if your job requires a blazer.

 - Quality When you build a minimalist wardrobe, it pays to invest more in higher quality clothes, especially items that you’ll be wearing back-to-back like jackets and shoes.

 With these rules in mind, here’s an example of a solid minimalist wardrobe: